Teardrop Breast Implants: What to Consider?

 Consider your lifestyle and activities: If you are active and participate in sports or other physical activities, you may want to choose a size and shape that will not interfere with your mobility or comfort.

-Communicate your goals and expectations with your surgeon: It’s important to ensure that you both have the same vision for your breast augmentation results.
+Communicate your surgery goals and surgery expectations with your surgeon: It’s important to ensure that you both have the same expectations for your breast augmentation journey.

 Try on sizers during your consultation: Trying on sizers can help you get a better idea of how different sizes and shapes will look and feel on your body.

 Breast implant placement can affect the look and feel of the implants.
-Discuss your desired outcome with your surgeon to determine the best placement option to achieve your goals.
+Discuss your preferred outcome with your surgeon to determine the best placement option to achieve your surgery goals.

 Placement can affect the risk of complications such as capsular contracture or implant rippling.
 Your surgeon will discuss the pros and cons of each placement option during the consultation.
-Proper placement can help minimise the risk of complications and ensure the best possible results.
+Proper placement can help minimise the risk of complications and ensure the best possible results for your body type.

 Teardrop breast implant placement is an important consideration when you undergo breast augmentation.
 The placement of the implants can impact the final appearance and feel of your breasts, as well as the risk of complications.
-Here are some key factors to consider when you are choosing the right implant placement.
+Here are some key factors to consider when choosing the right breast implant placement.

 Subglandular vs Submuscular Placement